janko/tus-ruby-server/README.md

 to upload that chunk to S3, because of the differences in the Internet connection speed between the user's computer and server.

-One thing to note is that S3's multipart API requires each chunk except the last one to be 5MB or larger, so that is the minimum chunk size that you can specify on your tus client if you want to use the S3 storage.
+One thing to note is that S3's multipart API requires each chunk except the last to be **5MB or larger**, so that is the minimum chunk size that you can specify on your tus client if you want to use the S3 storage.

 If you want to files to be stored in a certain subdirectory, you can specify a `:prefix` in the storage configuration.